johnpaulfernandez/EasyDo_ToDoListApp/README.md

 The following **optional** features are implemented:

 * [x] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
-* [To follow] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [x] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
-* [To follow] Add support for completion due dates for todo items (and display within listview item)
+* [x] Add support for completion due dates for todo items (To follow: display within listview item)
-* [To follow] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
+* [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
-* [To follow] Add support for selecting the priority of each todo item (and display in listview item)
+* [x] Add support for selecting the priority of each todo item (and display in listview item)
 * [To follow] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented: